IoT privacy and security concerns

 The smart flip-flop

 Given what you cannot do to prevent IoT device compromise, what's the flip-side?
 It's not quite as much of a 'length of string' exercise as the almost infinite variety of devices we are talking about might suggest.
-And talking of which, that 'built by bean counter' accusation we made earlier will, in fact, is already starting to fall away as vendors see the market opportunity in delivering a secure product.
+And talking of which, that 'built by bean counter' accusation we made earlier will, in fact, start to fall away as vendors see the market opportunity in delivering a secure product.

 Expect network segmentation and device-to-device authentication (if not any meaningfully strong data encryption) to sit high in IoT device feature lists.